ejnshtein/vk-to-telegram/README.md

 |||https://oauth.vk.com/authorize?client_id=YOUR APPLICATION ID&display=page&redirect_uri=http://vk.com/&scope=offline,video,docs&response_type=token&v=5.73|
 |||4.
 Click allow all that need's and it's all!
 Your token is in query url, do not copy all link, only token without other params.  |
 |`fromId` | Optional | VK group id with '-'in start or nothing, if you don't need check. |

+DON'T forget to pick event type 'WALL POST - NEW,REPOST' in your vk group api dashboard.

 ### Why?